carolinelile/DE_Zoomcamp_Final_Project/README.md

 - **Trip volume peaked** during summer and early fall, with July-September seeing over 2 million rides per month in both years.
 - **A sharp drop occurred in April 2020** (692k rides), reflecting the early impact of COVID-19 lockdowns.
 - **Pershing Square North** (42nd St & Park Ave outside Grand Central) was the most popular starting station with over **231,000 trips**.
 - In 2019, the majority of users were **annual members (86.1%)**, with a small portion using short-term passes.
 Starting in 2020, Citi Bike updated its user type categories to casual and member.
-That year, **member riders made up 77%** of the user base
+That year, **member riders made up 77%** of the user base.
 - The **gender distribution in 2019** skewed heavily male, with male riders accounting for 68.4% of users—approximately 2.85 times the number of female riders (24%).
 An additional 7.6% of users did not specify their gender.
 - The **age distribution** showed high ridership among users in their 30s and a spike at age 50, possibly due to default birth year values.